watsona22/Event-Planner/README.md

 The html, css, and js files can be used to understand the dynamic code that supports the application.
 A link to the mockup is listed below, for your convenience.
 ![Event Planner Mockup](./Assets/Event-planner-mockup.png)
 https://watsona22.github.io/Event-Planner/

-## Credits

-The project was completed with help from the course materials and assistance from Bootcamp tutor, Erik Hirsch and AskBSC support - Zack.

 ## License